UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Young_GPU_Nodes.md

 If you want to tell your code to run on a specific device or devices, you can set `CUDA_VISIBLE_DEVICES` to the ids between 0 and 7.
-If the code only uses one GPU it will usually default to running on device 0, but if it is running on all 8 and you don't want it to, you can limit it.
+If the code only uses one GPU it will usually default to running on device 0, but if it is running on all GPUs that belong to your job and you don't want it to, you can limit it.

 ```
 # run on gpu 1